succinctlabs/sp1-blobstream/book/quick-start.md

     # Export the PRIVATE_KEY you will use to relay proofs.
     export PRIVATE_KEY=<PRIVATE_KEY>

-    # Optional
-    # If you're using the Succinct network, set SP1_PROVER to "network".
-Otherwise, set it to "local" or "mock".
+    # For the Succinct network, set the private key corresponding to the public key in the SP1 Prover Network.
-    export SP1_PROVER={network|local|mock}
-    # Only required if SP1_PROVER is set "network".
     export NETWORK_PRIVATE_KEY=<NETWORK_PRIVATE_KEY>

+    # If you're using a custom RPC URL, set it here.
+    export NETWORK_RPC_URL=<NETWORK_RPC_URL>

+    # If you're proving locally, set the SP1_PROVER to "cpu".
+    export SP1_PROVER=cpu
     ```

 5. Run the SP1 Blobstream operator to update the LC continuously.